SutuSebastian/20forms-20designs/README.md

 The workflow:

-- Installs dependencies with `--legacy-peer-deps`
+- Installs dependencies with pnpm (with caching for faster builds)
-- Builds all 42 apps (shell + 41 library apps)
+- Builds all 43 apps (shell + 42 library apps)
 - Deploys to GitHub Pages

 **Live URL:** `https://<username>.github.io/20forms-20designs/`